rbind/robjhyndman.com/README.md

 Source files for robjhyndman.com
 =================================

+**This repo is now archived. robjhyndman.com is now built using quarto and the files are at [github.com/robjhyndman/robjhyndman.com](https://github.com/robjhyndman/robjhyndman.com)**

+---

 All content and theme files for https://robjhyndman.com, using [Blogdown](https://github.com/rstudio/blogdown) and [Hugo](http://gohugo.io/) to generate the site.

 The design is inspired by http://kieranhealy.org and is a modification of [hugo-finite](https://github.com/lambdafu/hugo-finite).